 Ben received his personal training certification from the National Academy of Sports Medicine (NASM) and is additionally certified by the Functional Movement Screen (FMS), which has advanced his understanding of human movement patterns and how they relate to functional performance and injury prevention.
 His current and past clientele range from those interested in weight loss, post rehab clients, college and semi-pro athletes and beginner to advanced yogis.
 Incorporating aspects of both yoga and resistance training, Ben provides a balance between the individual desires of his clients regarding their physical body and promoting and emphasizing a mind-body connection.

 Ben prides himself on his commitment and enthusiasm towards his work and is continually working to grow his personal yoga practice.
-Ben is a certified Level 1 ParaYoga teacher, registered with the Yoga Alliance, and also has a 200 hour certification in Qi Gong.
+Ben is a Crossfit Level 1 trainer, certified Level 1 ParaYoga teacher, registered with the Yoga Alliance as an E-RYT 200, RYT 500, and also has a 500 hour certification as a Medical Qi Gong Director through Zen Wellness.
 Through continued education, yoga trainings, and Qi Gong trainings, Ben is able to practice what he preaches and offer his students a thorough understanding of the ever-growing practice of yoga.
 Ben currently studies with Yogarupa Rod Stryker of ParaYoga (www.parayoga.com), Level 2 certified ParaYoga teacher Lauren Toolin (www.laurenjaytoolin.com), and Master teachers Jason Campbell and Michael Leone (www.zenwellness.com).
 He supplements his yoga training with continuing education seminars on meditation and breathing, structural alignment, and Qi Gong.

 Using the technique of “wise progression”, Ben teaches yoga from a place of compassion and leadership, often using humor to connect with students.
 Ben expresses his knowledge of the body by incorporating alignment principles throughout his classes.
 He is able to safely bring students to their edge by encouraging them to rest when they need to, take it to the edge when possible and ultimately enjoy the process of breathing through it.
 His classes provide a challenge to students while remaining accessible and open to all those interested in the practice of yoga.